useHover Hook

 Key Features

-• Easy Integration: Attach the returned elementRef to any DOM element, and you’ll instantly know when it’s being hovered.
+elementRefto any DOM element, and you’ll instantly know when it’s being hovered. - Real-time Updates: The

 This hook is ideal for tooltips, UI hover effects, and conditional rendering based on hover state.